 See all problems of the 2001 Hyundai Santa Fe.

-The vehicle involved is a 2001 Hyundai Santa Fe.
-The vehicle had a crash.
 When applying brakes braking distance is not what it should be.
 Consumer rearended a vehicle while going about 10 mph, had applied brakes, abs made noise, and vehicle continued to slide forward.
 Dealer told consumer she just needed to get used to abs brakes.
 Please add additional information.
-This problem occurred on Sun., Dec.
-10, 2000.

 |Problem Category||Number of Problems|